mrgehlot/parlant/docs/concepts/sessions.md

 This is useful because, when you list events, you can specify a minimum offset to only receive events that occurred after a certain point in time.
 This allows you to poll new events without having to re-fetch all previous ones.

-#### Event Correlation ID
+#### Event Trace ID
-Each event has a correlation ID, which is a unique identifier that helps you track related events and their logs.
+Each event has a trace ID, which is a unique identifier that helps you track related events and their logs.

 As one example, when an AI agent generates a message, it may also generate tool events that provide additional context or data used in that message.
-The correlation ID allows you to link these events together, making it easier to understand the flow of information as well as your agent's processing in the session.
+The trace ID allows you to link these events together, making it easier to understand the flow of information as well as your agent's processing in the session.

 #### Event Sources
 Events in Parlant can originate from different sources.
 Here's a quick overview of the possible sources: